jonathanmcgehee/foam/docs/index.md

 Finishing up a report on a clothes washing machine failure

+Organized some markdown files for my forensic pathology and diagnosis reference

 Started using [JabRef](https://www.jabref.org/) today to organize my report references.
 I like some of the built in features.
 There was a bit of a learning curve to get going with it and actually use it to generate the '.bib' file for my report.

 Starting a report on structure fire damage